Charles Marsh, Project Director

 Mareike Haaren, UNDERGRADUATE RESEARCH FELLOW

-Mareike is fourth year undergraduate student studying in the interdisciplinary distinguished majors program in human biology at the University of Virginia.
+Mareike is a fourth year undergraduate student studying in the interdisciplinary distinguished majors program in human biology at the University of Virginia.
 She hails from South Georgia, where she graduated simultaneously with honors from high school and with an associate degree in May 2014.
-Apart from her work at PLT, she conducts research in the Güler Malaria Lab and is a member of the AED Pre-Health Honor Society with the hopes of eventually becoming a physician-scientist involved in international medical mission work.
-In her free time, Mareike enjoys baking chocolate desserts, going on long runs and catching up on her favorite Netflix shows.
+Apart from her work at PLT, Mareike conducts research in the Güler Malaria Lab and is a member of the AED Pre-Health Honor Society with the hopes of eventually becoming a physician-scientist involved in international medical mission work.
+She is scheduled to join the Peace Corps as a health volunteer following graduation in May 2018.

 Dorothea Lebeau, undergraduate research fellow